naomilee-wr/VHProcesses/SupplementaryGuidelines/Development/CodeReviewChecklistGuidelines_SG.rst

   - Example: vxbFdtRsRzn1Rtc, vxbFdtFslImxClk, vxbFdtFslImxEcspi, vxbFdtZynqI2c

-- The driver compatible must be "vendor,processor-type" or "vendor,processor-ipname-type"
+- The driver compatible must align with Linux DTS from vendor or mainline for any new driver or BSP.

   - Example: "fsl,imx-gpio", "fsl,p2020-booke-timer"; "xlnx,nwl-pcie"; "snps,designware-gpio";